kljp/GraTe/README.md

 - main.cu: load a graph as an input
 - bfs.cuh: traverse the graph
 - model.h: initialize a trained MLP model and predict a label of direction
-- fqg.cuh: implementation of traversals of top-down and bottom-up
+- fqg.cuh: implementation of push and pull phases
 - mcpy.cuh: functions for initializing data structures
 - alloc.cuh: memory allocation for data structures
 - comm.cuh: global variables and functions shared by all files